Reviews of Action Comics (1938) and related work

 No Smallville, no Metropolis, no heat-ray vision, no X-ray vision, no hurricane-strength cold breath, no ability to hold his breath indefinitely, no flight, no ability to reverse time by spinning Earth backwards, no kryptonite, no Fortress of Solitude, no ventriloquism, no hypnotism, no memory-wiping kisses, etc., etc. Superman’s original powers are strictly racial in origin and athletic in nature, with an explicit rationalization: They are likened to those of bugs in a possibly deliberate misunderstanding of basic biophysics.
 The epithet “man of steel” (Swedish “Stålmannen”) is fitting, in this first outing.
 However, even here, the premises are internally contradictory.

-Though he does not express empathy, there is a moral excuse for Superman’s asshole behaviour.
+Superman differs from the Scarlet Pimpernel in that his politics are less clear.
+He indirectly aids European fascists, but he is not obviously anti-democratic in the same way that the Scarlet Pimpernel is anti-democratic.
+Superman does not express empathy, yet there is a moral excuse for his asshole behaviour.
 He is fighting for innocent people against cartoon evil, for no known reason.
 This doesn’t explain why he tortures a lobbyist or why so much attention is paid to his masochistic courtship of Lois, but it does explain why he has a stable secret identity: As a reporter, he apparently hears of crimes in progress before the police arrive.